Korchy/win10_minimize_all_windows_button/README.md

 Now on pressing it all the opened windows will be minimized.

 You can delete the shortcut from the desktop if you don't need it here.

+You can change the icon of the created shortcut.
+Some windows icons you can find in the

+        %SystemRoot%\system32\imageres.dll